ambevan/OpenFDA_Case_Study/README.md

 It additionally contains a file 'method_notes.pdf' which, in very brief and informal terms, describes the approach that I took.
 This file was created primarily for my own reference throughout the task but I include it here for reference.

+The suggested reading order is notebook 1.
+'Exploring_OpenFDA_Adverse_Reactions.ipynb' followed by notebook 2.
+'Severity of adverse reactions in children.ipynb'.
+The method notes (method_notes.pdf) could then be read if of interest.